 Easy Ways to Teach Events that Occurred at the Same Time in History

-Something I struggled with in school was the idea that events could occur in different places at the same time.
+Teaching history has its challenges.
+Something I struggled with in school in particular was the idea that events could occur in different places at the same time.
 For example, I had no idea that while the Black Death ravaged Europe, the Incas were flourishing in Peru; or that woolly mammoths existed while the pyramids were being constructed in Egypt.
 I can tell the problem is alive and well; when I link two simultaneous events in front of my students and watch as their faces twist into mind-blown perplexity.
 This is where a well-planned historical inquiry can work wonders!

 When students have trouble understanding that events occur in different places at the same time, this can cause some issues: